NetPosterWorks - Educational Posters selected for teachers by a teacher.

 Delphiniums

-Water Lilies, Art Print, Claude Monet
+Water Lilies, Poster, Claude Monet

 Water Lilies,

-Claude Monet
+Poster, Claude Monet

-Water Lily (family Nymphaeaceae), another July flower, is associated purity of heart.
-Also known as lotus (Hindi), it is the sacred flower in Buddhism, Hinduism, and Bahá'í faiths, the national flower of Bangladesh and India, and often depicted in Egyptian art.
+Water lilies are also erroneously known as lotus (Hindi), the sacred flower in Buddhism, Hinduism, and Bahá'í faiths, and the national flower of Bangladesh and India, often depicted in Egyptian art.

 Water-lilies root in soil in bodies of water, with round leaves and flowers floating on the water surface.
 There are hundreds of variations.